 Georgian Tax Residency – you may already be a tax resident.

-Firstly, you should speak to a qualified tax adviser, have them assist you, as well as validate your tax situation, as this is one area where you want to avoid any mistakes as they can turn out to be very costly.
+Firstly, you should speak to a qualified tax adviser and have them assist you and validate your tax situation.
+This is one area where you want to avoid any mistakes, as they can turn out to be very costly.

-Tax residency in Georgia is automatic after 183 days in any rolling 12 month period, so if you've already been here that long, you are already a tax resident and required to file by March 31st of the year following when you became a tax resident.
-Even if you are on a tourist visa, you are a tax resident.
+Tax residency in Georgia is automatic after 183 days in any rolling 12 month period, so if you’ve already been here that long, you are already a tax resident and required to file by March 31st of the year following when you became a tax resident.
+Even if you are here on a tourist visa, you are a tax resident after 183 days.

-The best way to minimize your tax bill is to take advantage of the Georgian tax system asap, rather than wait until you have to file and then discover you could have paid less if you registered early.
+The best way to minimize your tax bill is to take advantage of the Georgian tax system ASAP, rather than waiting until you have to file, and then discovering that you could have paid less if you had registered earlier.
 The difference can be many thousands of dollars.

 The best time to sort out your taxes is before you arrive in Georgia, or immediately after arriving.

-If you are not already a tax resident and want to be asap to avoid taxation elsewhere, a separate set of rules apply, rather than the 183 days if you're looking for the "high net worth individual" tax residency, which doesn't come with any physical residency requirements, but does require you to show assets in excess of 3,000,000 GEL ($1,000,000) and/or income of over 200,000 GEL ($66,600) for the last 3 years.
+If you are not already a tax resident and want to become one ASAP (possibly without even stepping foot in Georgia) in order to avoid taxation elsewhere, you might consider the “High Net Worth Individual” (HNWI) tax residency program.
+This HNWI tax residency doesn’t come with any physical residency requirements but does require you to show assets in excess of 3,000,000 GEL ($1,000,000) and/or income of over 200,000 GEL ($66,600) per year, for the last 3 years.

 Starting a Business